New Yorker drops plans to interview Bannon at festival

 Published Monday, September 3, 2018 7:49PM EDT

-New Yorker editor David Remnick told The Associated Press in a statement Monday that should he interview Bannon in the future it would be in "a more traditionally journalistic setting."
-The former Donald Trump aide was supposed to be a featured guest during a prestigious gathering that over the years has drawn some of the world's most prominent artists.
+New Yorker editor David Remnick told The Associated Press in a statement shared Monday with the magazine's staff that he had changed his mind.
+The former Donald Trump aide and ex-chairman of Breitbart News was supposed to be a featured guest during a prestigious gathering that over the years has drawn some of the world's most prominent artists and public figures.
+This year's guests include Emily Blunt, Zadie Smith and Sally Yates, who Trump fired as deputy attorney general after she refused to back his initial ban on travellers from Muslim countries.
+The ban was advocated by Bannon, a senior White House adviser at the time.

+"I've thought this through and talked to colleagues -- and I've re-considered," Remnick, who has repeatedly denounced Trump and his administration, wrote of his decision on Bannon.
+"There is a better way to do this.
+Our writers have interviewed Steve Bannon for The New Yorker before, and if the opportunity presents itself I'll interview him in a more traditionally journalistic setting as we first discussed, and not on stage."

+Remnick also acknowledged that festival guests, unlike those interviewed on radio or for a print story, are paid an honorarium, along with money for travel and lodging.

+"I would like to invite you to sit down with me for an informal, free-ranging discussion of the political movements redefining international and local politics.
+This would include, of course, your work abroad as well the upcoming midterms.
+There would be no need for prepared remarks, as we intend these events to be unscripted, lively, and spontaneous," Remnick writes, adding: "Naturally, the magazine would handle all your travel arrangements and accommodations; you would receive an honorarium; and you would also be invited to attend most other Festival events."

+"We would be honoured to have you," he writes at the end.

-The announcement was made earlier Monday and denounced by Roxane Gay, Jessica Valenti and many others.
+The New Yorker's announcement on Bannon came earlier Monday and was denounced by Roxane Gay, Jessica Valenti and many others.
+Gay tweeted that "the intellectual class doesn't truly understand racism or xenophobia.
+They treat it like an intellectual project, where perhaps if we ask 'hard question' and bandy about 'controversial' ideas, good work is being done."
 Filmmaker Judd Apatow had tweeted he would not attend if Bannon was interviewed.
-Kathryn Schultz was among the New Yorker staff writers who tweeted that they had informed Remnick directly about their objections.
+Kathryn Schulz was among the New Yorker staff writers who tweeted that they had informed Remnick directly about their objections.

+Tweeted Patton Oswalt: "I'm out.
+Sorry, ΓåòNewYorker.
+See if Milo Yiannopoulos is free?" a reference to the far-right writer and speaker whose memoir was dropped last year by Simon & Schuster after numerous complaints.

+In explaining his initial decision, Remnick wrote Monday that Bannon was well aware of their political differences.
+"The point of an interview, a rigorous interview, particularly in a case like this, is to put pressure on the views of the person being questioned."

 Whether he’s in or out, I can’t participate in The New Yorker Festival.
 I’m all for freedom of speech, but this showed horrible taste.
 He’s entitled to his platform and I’m entitled to mine.
 Btw, I got nothing but love for @vcunningham and his amazing work.— Hasan Minhaj (@hasanminhaj) September 3, 2018